ValentinVuillon/WavetableEffect/README.md

 kernel 3: edge detection
 -feel free to create your own kernels
--make to have  sample_number=2048 if you use serum or 1024 if you use ableton wavetable -the output wavetable will have the name 'wavetable_result.wav' -to import the wavetable in Serum: go in the wavetable editor and write 2048 in the formula parser.
+-make to have  sample_number=2048 if you use serum or 1024 if you use ableton wavetable -the output wavetable will have the name 'wavetable_result.wav', and will be in the same folder as the .py file -to import the wavetable in Serum: go in the wavetable editor and write 2048 in the formula parser.
 Then drag and drop thewav file in Serum.
 -to import the wavetable in Ableton Wavetable: Click on the "raw" button.
 Then drag and drop the wav file in Ableton Wavetable.